benbalter/wordpress-plugin-tests/readme.md

 ------------
 * Automatically fires after every commit (or you can specificy certain branches)
 * Downloads and sets up multiple versions of WordPress and PHP (as many as you want to specify)
-* Downloads the [WordPress unit testing framework](http://unit-tests.trac.wordpress.org/browser/trunk) if it doesn't already exist in the `tests/wordpress-tests` directory as a submodule
 * Runs all the tests and e-mails you on failure

 Assumptions